Home > Electrical > Basics > Basic Electrical > Relation Between Current and Drift Velocity (Formula, Derivation, Diagram)

-Relation between Current and Drift Velocity
+Relation Between Current and Drift Velocity (Formula, Derivation, Diagram)

 What is Drift Velocity?

-Drift refers to the slow movement of particles.
 When an external electric field is applied around a conductor, electrons move slowly toward the positive potential.
 The average velocity of these electrons is known as the drift velocity, and they move in the axial direction of the plane.

 The drift velocity is the average velocity of electrons moving through a conductor in response to an electric field.